-Power Up Your Entire Body With This Rowing HIIT Workout
+This Rowing HIIT Workout Will Power Up Your Entire Body

-We’re not going to sugarcoat this – doing HIIT workouts on a rowing machine is a hellishly hard experience.
-Spending even just a couple of minutes going at full intensity on the rower will leave you in tatters, but the results are undoubtedly worth it, because it delivers a full-body workout that other cardio machines cannot match.
+We’re not going to sugarcoat this – doing any kind of rowing HIIT workout is hard.
+Spending even just a couple of minutes going at full intensity on a rowing machine will leave you in tatters, but the results are undoubtedly worth it, because it delivers a full-body workout that other cardio machines cannot match.

-The gang at fitness studio Metabolic London (opens in new tab) are so convinced by the benefits of the rowing machine that they have launched the UK’s first group rower class.
-The class combines all-out stints on the rower with resistance exercises for a full-on full-body workout.
+The gang at fitness studio Metabolic London were so convinced by the benefits of rowing machine workouts that they were among the first to launch group rowing class way back in 2020.
+The class combined all-out stints on the rower with resistance exercises for a full-on full-body workout.
 The great news is you can get a taste of the challenge involved by trying the HIIT workout below, designed by the founder of Metabolic London, Lawrence Hannah.

 “The rower is such a tough test,” says Hannah.
 “You recruit so many muscles that any amount of time spent on the seat will add another dimension to your cardio.